 Host Community means a municipality in which a Marijuana Establishment, MTC or Independent Testing Laboratory is located or in which an applicant has proposed locating an establishment.

 Immediate Family Member means a spouse, parent, child, grandparent, grandchild, or sibling, including in-laws.

+Impassible Barrier means, for the purposes of determining the 500 feet buffer zone, a public or private way or path, structure, body of water, or other obstruction that renders any part of the 500-foot straight-line distance between an MTC and a school inaccessible by a pedestrian or automobile.

 Independent Testing Laboratory means a laboratory that is licensed or registered by the Commission and is: